This is the multi-page printable view of this section. Click here to print.

 • Automate Sync: Enable catalog sync for up-to-date Dev Box provisioning.

-• Align Environments with SDLC: Define dev, staging, and prod environments to match your release process.
+• Align Environments with SDLC: Define dev, staging, and UAT environments to match your release process.

-• Review RBAC Assignments: Grant only necessary permissions to minimize risk.
+• Review RBAC Assignments: Grant only necessary permissions to minimize risk, and use explicit scopes.

-• Document Custom Pools: Clearly describe the purpose and configuration of each Dev Box pool for maintainability.
+• Document Custom Pools: Clearly describe the purpose, configuration, and VM SKU of each Dev Box pool for maintainability.

 • Use the network section: Define project-level network configuration for each project to control connectivity and isolation.